-Washington, D.C.
-20549
+Washington, DC 20549

-Form 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2015

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-36829

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 04-3475813 (I.R.S.
-Employer Identification No.)

-91 Hartwell Avenue Lexington, MA 02421 (Address of principal executive office) (Zip Code)

-Registrant's telephone number, including area code: (781) 676-2100

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company X Indicate by check r nark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+FORM 1 0-K Ma rk One) < ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended l December 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d ) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Num ber: 001-36829 Inotek Pharmaceutic (Exact Name of Registrant as S Delaware 04-3475813 (State or Other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.) 91 Hartwell Avenue Lexington, MA (Address of Principal Executive Offices) 02421 (Zip Code) (781) 676-2 (Registrant's Telephone Number 100 Securities registered pursuant to Section 12(b) of the Act: st Title of each class Name of each exchange on which registered Common Stock, \$0.01 par value NASDAQ Global Market Securities registered pursuant to Se ction 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by hs (or for such shorter period that the registrant was required to file such reports), and (2) has oste Indicate by check mark whether the registrant has submitted electronically and posted on its d pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 files).
+Yes $\boxtimes$ No $\square$ st Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation ledge, in definitive proxy or information statements incorporated by reference in Part III of t Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer erated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excha j e accelerated filer Accelerated filer accelerated filer Smaller reporting company of the Exchange Act) Ves □ No ☒ Ľ marcace by check mark whether the regionalit is a shell company (as defined in Rule 120-2 ( 1 the Enchange 1101, 100 L 110 L

+The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant (without admitting that any person whose shares are not included in such calculation is an affiliate) computed by reference to the price at which the common stock was last sold on June 30, 2015 was \$21.5 million.

-As of November 11, 2015, there were 26,410,251 shares of common stock, \$0.01 par value per share, outstanding.
+As of March 22, 2016, there were 26,423,394 shares of common stock, \$0.01 par value per share, outstanding.